Tamie13/Unit-18-Homework-Lets-Go-Splunking/README.md

-Step 3: Drawing the (base)line
+**Step 3: Drawing the (base)line**

 Background:  A Vandaly server is also experiencing brute force attacks into their administrator account.
 Management would like you to set up monitoring to notify the SOC team if a brute force attack occurs again.

-Task: Analyze administrator logs that document a brute force attack.
-Then, create a baseline of the ordinary amount of administrator bad logins and determine a threshold to indicate if a brute force attack is occurring.
+*Task: Analyze administrator logs that document a brute force attack.
+Then, create a baseline of the ordinary amount of administrator bad logins and determine a threshold to indicate if a brute force attack is occurring.*

-Upload the administrator login logs.

-Admin Logins

 When did the brute force attack occur?

-Hints:

-Look for the name field to find failed logins.
-Note the attack lasted several hours.

 Determine a baseline of normal activity and a threshold that would alert if a brute force attack is occurring.